 4 Fraud-Fighting Technologies Make Online Shopping And Banking Safer

-Unfortunately, the rise in transactions has come with an unwelcome companion: a rise in fraud.
+Unfortunately, however, the rise in transactions has come with an unwelcome companion: a rise in fraud.

 Online fraud includes false or illegal transactions using stolen payment or identity information.
 There’s also “friendly fraud,” where a customer instructs the payment provider to cancel payment on a received item or service, resulting in costly chargebacks to the merchant.